Fall Sight Word Sensory Bin

 Materials:

 Begin by writing one sight word on each leaf using a permanent marker.
-Make sure to space the letters out, because the sharpie will bleed a little on the fabric.
+Make sure to space the letters out, because the Sharpie will bleed a little on the fabric.
 I learned this the hard way, like so many other things in life!

 You can include as many sight words as you’d like.
 In addition to the words I used, you can also use color words, number words, and additional pronouns, such as he, she, it and they.
 You can also include adverbs, like was and were.

 After writing your words, combine the beans and outdoor goodies in the shoe box and mix them up.
 Then, hide the sight word leaves inside the sensory items.
-Make sure the leaves are placed all throughout the box.
-There should be words towards the top, bottom, middle and sides.
+Make sure the leaves are placed throughout the box.
+There should be words towards the top, bottom, middle, and sides.
 Feel free to scrunch the leaves up, when you are positioning them.
 For the most part, they spring back to life when they are removed from the box!

 Once your box is assembled, have the kids use the chopsticks (or their hands) to dig through the box and locate the sight word leaves.
 Once a leaf is found, the child can either remove it by hand or use the plastic chopsticks to pick the leaf out of the box.
 Having to squeeze the chopsticks together is an excellent activity for developing fine motor skills.